hustvl/hustvl.github.io/index.md

 {% capture text %}

-Explore the cutting-edge of visual intelligence and perception.
-Our work encompasses a wide range of topics including General Visual Recognition, Large Multimodal Models, Autonomous Driving, and 3D Generation.
+Our lab pioneers cutting-edge research in visual intelligence and perception.
+We focus on foundational challenges and innovative applications across General Visual Intelligence, Multimodal Foundation Models, Autonomous Driving, and 3D Generation to shape the future of AI.

 {%
   include button.html